ibm-cloud-docs/codeengine/ts-build-fail-notregisternosecret.md

 After you create and run a build, your build does not complete successfully and you receive a message that the build is not registered correctly and a secret does not exist.

 {: tsCauses}
-If you receive a message that the build is not registered correctly and a secret does not exist, then the `BUILD_NAME` was not correctly defined.
+If you receive a message that the build is not registered correctly and a secret does not exist, then the `BUILD_NAME` build was not correctly defined.

 **Example error message**